 - Applications under a statute, where the statute tells you to use an Originating Application, or where the statute says to make a court application, but doesn’t say how to do it

-See also: Making a Court Application in the Court of Queen’s Bench (With an Application Form) for more information about how to prepare, file and serve court forms and how to present your case in court.
+See also: Making a Court Application in the Court of King’s Bench (With an Application Form) for more information about how to prepare, file and serve court forms and how to present your case in court.

 This Alberta Court's page provides access to forms and instructions to complete an uncontested divorce.
 An uncontested divorce is one where custody, access (parenting) and support have been settled.
 The forms do not deal with property division.

 If you need assistance court forms information coordinators are available to assist with locating court forms and providing information on when to use them and how to fill them out.
 Further information on this service and locations can be found on the Resolution and Court Administration Services (RCAS) website.

 The kits are a series of plain language resources which include forms and instructions to make applications and appeals for parenting, guardianship, custody and access, contact, enforcement of time with a child, child support, spousal support and other applications under the Family Law Act in Alberta.
 These booklets and kits are helpful to self represented litigants as they provide not only general information, but also step by step instructions and precedents.